As a phenomenon that made more teens scream than Michael Myers and rollercoasters combined, it was only natural that Elvis Presley went to Hollywood.

 Movies are still being made about Elvis today

-Speaking of Parker, director Baz Luhrmann is about to release his biopic of the King, with Tom Hanks as the Colonel and Austin Butler as title character Elvis.
-It’s due out next year.
+Speaking of Parker, director Baz Luhrmann released his biopic of the King, with Tom Hanks as the Colonel and Austin Butler as title character Elvis.

 Other notable screen Presleys include Kurt Russell (TV movie Elvis, 1979) and Val Kilmer (True Romance, 1993).